-Whenever I write about a tactic in an article, I try to break it down step by step for my readers.
+Whenever we write about a tactic in an article, we try to break it down step by step for our readers.
 For example:

-I strive to make it incredibly easy for my readers to see exactly what and why I’m doing something.
-That way, not only do they get an example but they also understand how to apply it to their situation.
+We strive to make it incredibly easy for our readers to see exactly what and why we’re doing something.
+That way, not only do they get an example, but they also understand how to apply it to their situation.

-Compelling content should not only inspire action but it should also show readers how to take it.
+Compelling content should not only inspire action but should also show readers how to take it.